weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 ## Replication Factor

-In Weaviate, replication is enabled and controlled per class.
-This means you can have different replication factors for different classes.
+In Weaviate, data replication is enabled and controlled per collection.
+This means you can have different replication factors for different collections.

 The replication factor (RF or n) determines how many copies of data are stored in the distributed setup.
 A replication factor of 1 means that there is only 1 copy of each data entry in the database setup, in other words there is no replication.
 A replication factor of 2 means that there are two copies of each data entry, which are present on two different nodes (replicas).
 Naturally, the replication factor cannot be higher than the number of nodes.
 Any node in the cluster can act as a coordinating node to lead queries to the correct target node(s).